In June 2005 I delivered my lecture “If you can read this I can prove God exists” and posted it on my website.

-A very popular biologist, author and prominent atheist spokesman (he is referenced more than 200,000 times on the Internet and was a featured speaker at the 2010 World Atheist Conference in Melbourne Australia) subscribed to this very email series you’re reading right now.
-He sent me an email just the other day.
+PZ Myers, a very popular biologist, author and prominent atheist spokesman (he is referenced more than 200,000 times on the Internet and was a featured speaker at many Atheist conferences) subscribed to my email series.
+He sent me an email.
 He said:

 “You’re insane, and you’re ignorant.
 You can stop sending me your foolish twaddle, your info is now in my filters.”

 I kindly asked him if I could post his name and his comments on my website.
 No response.

 You know why?